mohamedsalem331/FByteSerializer/README.md

 # FByteSerializer

 A simple cli tool that swiftly and fast serializes file from a given character through process std input.
-Leveraging the power of streams and buffers, it ensures rapid character removal and file processing without compromising or altering file integrity.
+Leveraging the power of streams and buffers, rapid character removal and file processing without compromising or altering file integrity.

 ```bash
 npm start